marcsello/blog/posts/alarmclock-pt1/content.md

 I usually try to be the least destructive possible, so I decided to de-solder all wires instead of cutting them.
 I'm not sure what kind of solder they used, but it was surprisingly easy to do so.
 At 280°C, the solder melted just fine.

-I de-soldered the speaker and the battery connector, then I unscrewed the PCB on the top, for the buttons, and with that I could finally remove most the internals from the case.
+I de-soldered the speaker and the battery connector, then I unscrewed the PCB on the top, for the buttons, and with that I could finally remove most of the internals from the case.

 ![](internals_removed.jpg "A bunch of electronics removed from it's shell.")